Keviannn/nvim/README.md

 - **harpoon**: efficiently manages open buffers for quick navigation.
 - **indent-blankline**: visualizes indentation with a custom character.
 - **mason, mason-lspconfig, nvim-lspconfig**: install and integrate lsps for various languages.
-- **nvim-dap**: provides a visual debugging environment for multiple languages.
+- **nvim-dap, nvim-dap-ui, nvim-dap-go**: provides a visual debugging environment for multiple languages (with dap-go and a ui).
+- **nvim-dap-virtual-text, mason-nvim-dap**: shows inline values during debugging and lets mason install debuggers.
 - **telescope**: file search with live preview.
 - **treesitter**: syntax parsing and highlighting.
-- **cpm**: autocompletion engine supporting dictionaries, snippets, and lsps.
+- **cmp (nvim-cmp)**: autocompletion engine supporting dictionaries, snippets, and lsps.
 - **lualine**: modern, customizable status line replacing the default one.
+- **bufferline**: tabline with open buffers, styled like a tab bar.
+- **neo-tree**: file explorer with grouping of empty directories.
+- **nvim-web-devicons**: filetype icons for lualine, telescope, and other plugins.
+- **markdown-preview**: live preview for markdown files in the browser.
+- **nvim-ts-autotag**: automatically closes and renames html-like tags.
+- **vim-smoothie**: smooth scrolling for `j`, `k`, and `Ctrl-D/U`.
+- **plenary**: utility library used by other plugins.

-All plugins and related keybinds have been configured to fit my workflow and are present and explained in [init.lua](./init.lua).
+All plugins and related keybinds have been configured to fit my workflow and are present and explained in [init.lua](./init.lua) and the [plugins](./lua/plugins) folder.

 ---